TeskaLabs/splang-docs/docs/language/types.md

 `int` is the alias for `si64`.

+!!! warning

-_Warning: 256bit sizes are not fully supported yet._
+    256bit sizes are not fully supported yet.

 ### Boolean